 - 1. Utilize a victim-centered perspective to identify and understand how temporary workers are trafficked and abused.
 Although not all abused temporary workers are trafficked, temporary workers should be appropriately screened and identified as potential trafficking survivors. - 2.
 Permit temporary workers to change employers.
 Giving temporary workers portability among employers will reduce the opportunity for employers to exploit and take advantage of them. - 3.
 Create a path to permanent residency.
 Temporary work visas currently only allow workers to contribute to the U.S. labor market without offering them entry into the community as a legal permanent resident or citizen. - 4.
 Create oversight by an enforcement agency administering a single set of workplace protections.
 Bring the fractured temporary visa systems into a single system with consistent regulations and oversight by an agency with workplace enforcement powers, such as the Department of Labor.
 Currently, temporary visas are administered by various federal agencies in an incoherent disarray of differing rules.
 Creating a consistent approach to temporary work visas would improve transparency and equalize access to workplace protections.9 - 5.
-Maintain vigorous support for work place protections for temporary workers, including supporting the Department of Labor's efforts to enact regulations for temporary workers.
-Some employers and elected officials are calling for new temporary worker programs with reduced worker protections.
-If Congress passes stripped-down temporary worker programs, more temporary workers will be vulnerable to human trafficking.
-In contrast, the DOL took steps to strengthen protections for H-2B temporary workers by issuing new rules set to go into effect in April 2012.
-These rules have been blocked from taking effect; both by a lawsuit brought by business owners and also by the Senate Appropriations committee vote to prohibit funding to implement the new H-2B rules.
-The implementation of these final rules would serve to greatly reduce the circumstances under which H-2B temporary workers are subject to trafficking.
-The new H-2B visa wage methodology rule would make H-2B wages more accurate and fair.
-In the new H-2B visa comprehensive rule, the DOL sought to more accurately predict labor demand in the U.S. The new comprehensive rule also sought to end debt servitude by requiring employers to pay the temporary worker's visa fees and transportation costs to and from the home country under certain circumstances, as well as requiring employers to pay foreign workers for at least 75 percent of the period for which work was promised to the migrants.10 - 6.
 Make temporary workers eligible for representation by Legal Services Corporation grantees.
 Agencies funded by the federal Legal Services Corp.
 (LSC) that protect basic workplace rights should be authorized to represent all workers.
-Currently, LSC grantees are barred from representing most H-2B visa holders. - 7.
+Currently, LSC grantees are barred from representing most H-2B visa holders. - 6.
 Collect and report information about all temporary workers.
 The U.S. government does not currently release the number of holders of certain visa categories in the labor market, such as B visa personal servants.
 Such information should be gathered and released about numbers of workers within each visa category, including the names of employers recruiting and employing foreign workers, to promote accountability, transparency, and oversight.

-9See Visas, Inc. at n.1 for more detailed suggestions about creating a consistent program for temporary visas.
+9 See Visa Pages at n.1 for more detailed suggestions about creating a consistent program for temporary visas.